 So far, in our quest to price the automatic pizza maker we have deduced three crucial bits of information –

 - The total cash flow from the pizza maker over the next 10 years – Rs.50,00,000/-

-- Since the total cash flow is known, it also implies that the cost of the machine should be less than the total cash flow from the machine
+- Since the total cash flow is known, it also implies that the machine’s cost should be less than the total cash flow from the machine.

 - How much is the Rs.500,000/- that he receives in 2016 worth in today’s terms?